-The rare antique was found at a Romanian flea market.
+The rare antique was found at a Romanian flea market for 100 euros.

 People flock to flea markets for bargains — but not usually of this magnitude.

 After a cryptography professor found a WWII Enigma I machine for sale at a flea market in Romania, he bought it immediately.
-After all, the person selling the machine had labeled the WWII artifact as a typewriter, and only wanted 100 euros for it.
+After all, the person selling the machine had labeled the World War 2 artifact as a typewriter, and only wanted 100 euros for it.

 The professor proceeded to sell the antique at the Bucharest auction house Artmark, where on Tuesday it went for 45,000 euros, or approximately $51,500 USD.
 Last month, another Enigma cypher machine sold for $547,500 USD.